ikanher/the-three-caballeros/documentation/final_report.md

 * Training
 * Evaluation of model
 * Visualizing confusion matrices for each class

-### Constructing the Final model

-Our final model is constructed so that we first trained a ResNet-152 model for 25 epochs on our train data utilizing transfer learning and data augmentation.
-We then continued training the model on our validation data and test data for 1 epoch each.

 ## Other approaches and parameters the group tried